Not having insurance is riskier than any investment.

 Life insurance premiums differ greatly depending on how you have purchased it.
 According to Canstar, life insurance is cheapest when purchased through your superannuation fund.
 Next cheapest is insurance bought through an adviser, despite hefty commissions paid to them, and the most expensive is where you contact the insurer directly over the phone or online.
 So get as much as you can through your superannuation fund before looking to top it up outside super.

 A great way to pay less for your insurance is by getting back part of the commissions you would be paying.
-YourShare is a cash rebate broker that can get money back into your pocket from total and permanent disability, income protection and life insurances.
+YourShare is a cash rebate broker that can get money back into your pocket from total and permanent disability, income protection, trauma and life insurances.

 The type of cover you get through superannuation is life insurance, total and permanent disability insurance and/or income protection insurance and for some of you it may be enough.
 But once you have a mortgage, partner and kids it will always need to be supplemented with insurance outside of super.
 The amount of insurance you would be told that you need by someone employed in the life insurance industry might be a figure that hits the $1 million mark or more.
 To get a bit of an idea, punch your figures into Canstar’s life insurance calculator.

 The premiums that you pay for some life insurances (outside of super) will give you the option to pay a stepped or level premium.
 Level premiums cost you the same in the year you take out the insurance as they do many years later (although they do rise slowly in line with inflation).
 Stepped premiums cost very little in the early years then rise dramatically later on.
 In fact, they become so expensive that most people could not afford to pay them 30 or 40 years after taking out the policy.
 So which is the best premium to get?
 As level premiums are much more expensive in the early years than their stepped brothers, level premiums are likely to scare you off getting cover.
 I reckon you should consider getting the cheaper stepped premium.